Deborah Bull: Television

-In March 2017, Bull was one of the judges who decided which of the finalists in the ballet category of the BBC Young Dancer 2017 competition would make it through to the overall final.
+In March 2017, Bull was one of the judges who decided which of the finalists in the ballet category of the BBC Young Dancer 2017 competition would progress to the overall final.

 Radio

 She has made programmes for, and contributes regularly to, BBC Radio 4 including Dancing Away (1998), Leaving Barons Court (1999), Breaking the Law (2001) and Law in Order (2002), A Dance Through Time (2004), Happy Feet (2008) and Hothouse Kids (2009).
 She presented Sounds of Dance, a four-part series for BBC Radio 3 from December 2003 to January 2004.

 In 2012, Bull presented the five-part BBC Radio 4 series, Dance Nation, on English dance.
 She was the castaway on BBC Radio 4's Desert Island Discs in May the following year.

 Public service

-She was a member of the Arts Council England from 1998 to 2005 and a Governor of the BBC from 2003 to 2006.
-Additionally, she is a patron of the National Osteoporosis Society, Foundation for Community Dance and Escape Artists (a theatre company of paroled and ex-prisoners), sits on the Board of the Prix de Lausanne and is an Honorary Vice President of Voices of British Ballet.
+Bull was a member of the Arts Council England from 1998 to 2005, and a governor of the BBC from 2003 to 2006.
+She is a patron of the National Osteoporosis Society, Foundation for Community Dance and Escape Artists (a theatre company of paroled and ex-prisoners), sits on the voard of the Prix de Lausanne and is an honorary vice president of Voices of British Ballet.
 She was a judge for the 2010 Man Booker Prize.
-She has been awarded Honorary Doctorates by University of Derby (1998), Sheffield Hallam University (2001), Kent University (2010) and the Open University (2005) and was appointed a Commander of the Order of the British Empire (CBE) in the Queen's 1999 Birthday Honours.

 In December 2011, it was announced that Bull had been appointed the first Executive Director of King's College London's King's Cultural Institute, and would be taking up the role in March 2012.

+In April 2024, Bull was appointed as non-executive director of the UK research funding agency, UKRI.